SlushyRH/Slushys-Player-Prefs/README.md

 # Slushy's Player Prefs
 An easy to use, scalable and flexible alternative to Unity's default Player Prefs.
-Slushy's Player Prefs are available for download on the [Unity Asset Store]() or this Github's [Releases](https://github.com/SlushyRH/Slushys-Player-Prefs/releases) page.
+Slushy's Player Prefs are available for download on this Github's [Releases](https://github.com/SlushyRH/Slushys-Player-Prefs/releases) page.
+Unity Asset Store verison is in review by Unity.

 With Slushy's Player Prefs you can save and load any serializable data type with two very simple methods!